Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Distributional Consequences and Policy Design

-A central policy objective during economic downturns is supporting vulnerable SMEs.
-However, targeting based solely on consumer responsiveness may direct spending toward larger businesses, as discussed in Section \ref{sec:welfarebiz}.
+Supporting SMEs is often a central policy objective for local governments during economic downturns.\footnote{For example, the Beijing municipal government's policy document ``Specific Measures to Help Enterprises Overcome Difficulties and Promote Rapid Recovery of Consumption'' explicitly stated that its digital coupon program aimed to maximize support for restaurant business recovery and development, with specific provisions to support small and medium enterprises in pandemic-affected sectors \citep{Beijing2022}.} SMEs face greater vulnerability to demand shocks due to limited access to credit markets and lower liquidity buffers, and their closure can generate persistent losses in local employment and neighborhood amenities \citep{Chodorow2014, Buera2015, Bartik2020b}.
+However, targeting based solely on consumer responsiveness may direct spending toward larger businesses, as discussed in Section \ref{subsec:welfarebiz}.
+These larger businesses may also employ more workers and generate greater tax revenue.
+This creates a fundamental tradeoff between maximizing total stimulus (which may favor large businesses) and achieving distributional objectives that support vulnerable SMEs.
 This tradeoff is rooted in the distinct characteristics of consumers who patronize different types of establishments: since higher-MPC consumers generate larger stimulus effects but tend to frequent large establishments, prioritizing SME patronage necessarily involves targeting consumers with lower average responsiveness.

-To systematically evaluate policies that balance overall stimulus effectiveness with SME support, we employ optimal policy trees \citep{Athey2021} that optimize a weighted utility function.\footnote{We implement the policy tree procedure from the \texttt{grf} package in \texttt{R} to create a 2-level rule based on individual characteristics that determine which consumers should receive coupons to maximize the total revenue.} Specifically, we search for policies that maximize $\lambda \cdot R_{\text{SME}} + (1-\lambda) \cdot R_{\text{large}}$, where $R_{\text{SME}}$ and $R_{\text{large}}$ represent the total revenue generated for SMEs and large establishments, respectively, and $\lambda \in [0,1]$ represents the weight placed on SME outcomes.
-When $\lambda = 0.5$, the policy is neutral between SMEs and large establishments; when $\lambda = 1$, it focuses exclusively on SME revenue.
+To systematically evaluate policies that balance overall stimulus effectiveness with SME support, we apply optimal policy trees \citep{Athey2021} to search for the best allocation rule by defining a weighted objective.
+Specifically, we search for policies that maximize $\lambda \cdot R_{\text{SME}} + (1-\lambda) \cdot R_{\text{large}}$, where $R_{\text{SME}}$ and $R_{\text{large}}$ represent coupon-induced consumer spending at SMEs and large establishments, respectively, and $\lambda \in [0,1]$ represents the weight placed on SME outcomes in the policy objective.\footnote{We implement the policy tree algorithm using the \texttt{policytree} package in \textit{R}, restricting the policy class to depth-2 decision trees.
+Section~\ref{sec:oa-policytree} provides details.} When $\lambda = 0.5$, this objective places equal weight on SME and non-SME revenue and is therefore equivalent to maximizing total stimulus.
+As $\lambda$ increases from 0.5 to 1.0, the objective places progressively greater value on revenue generated at SMEs relative to large establishments.
+When $\lambda = 1$, it places weight exclusively on SME revenue.
 By varying $\lambda$, we trace out the efficient frontier of policies that balance these competing objectives.